The Jars

 The Jars were a new wave band from Berkeley, California, active from 1978 to 1982.
-According to Subterranean Records founder Steven Tupper, the Jars were one of the first bands to successfully combine 1960s garage and 1970s punk.
+According to Subterranean Records founder Steven Tupper, the Jars were one of the first bands to successfully combine 1960s garage rock and 1970s punk.
 They recorded two singles and were known for opening for many top punk and new wave bands that appeared in San Francisco during this period.

 Background

 Marc Time (b.
 Marc Gunther), Mik McDow (b.
 Mikkel McDow) and Armin Hammer (b.
 Gary Hobish) formed The Jars in 1978 with JD Buhl and Gary Nervo (b.
 Gary Mollica) (ex Pagans Road Manager).
 The Jars helped spearhead the Berkeley punk/new wave scene by playing at the International Café, Aitos Club, Keystone Berkeley, Berkeley High School and various pizza parlors and frat parties.
-By 1979 the Jars were playing all over the Bay Area at the Mabuhay Gardens, the Deaf Club, the Temple and the Old Waldorf opening for Roky Erickson, The Angry Samoans, Horslips, The Dickies, The Flaming Groovies, Psycotic Pineapple, the Dead Kennedys, The Suspects, The Mutants, and MX-80 to name but a few.
-JD Buhl left the band in 1979.
+By 1979 the Jars were playing all over the Bay Area at the Mabuhay Gardens, the Deaf Club, the Temple and the Old Waldorf opening for Roky Erickson, The Angry Samoans, Horslips, The Dickies, The Flaming Groovies, Dead Kennedys, The Suspects, The Mutants, and MX-80.
+Buhl left the band in 1979.

 Despite its ubiquity in San Francisco's early punk scene, the band's recording history was brief.
-A 7" EP was recorded in 1979 for Subterranean Records, “Start Rite Now”, a cover of The Sonics' “Psycho”, and “Electric 3rd Rail."
-In 1980, a second 7" 45, “Time of the Assassins/Jar Wars,” was recorded and released on a label run by Universal Records, a Telegraph Avenue record store.
+A 7-inch EP was recorded in 1979 for Subterranean Records, “Start Rite Now”, a cover of The Sonics' "Psycho", and "Electric 3rd Rail".
+In 1980, they recorded a second 7-inch 45, "Time of the Assassins/Jar Wars", and released it on a label run by Universal Records, a Telegraph Avenue record store.
 It featured a pic sleeve designed by Grammy-winning artist Hugh Brown showing Jack Ruby shooting Lee Harvey Oswald outside Berkeley's Elmwood Theater.
 Both songs received airplay on local college stations like KALX and performed strongly on the Mabuhay Gardens Rotten Record Chart.
 Mike Montalto (ex Special Guests, later with Red Meat) then joined on guitar.
-A live EP recorded at the Old Waldorf and Berkeley Square was planned for 1981 release as a flexi-disc in FLEX!! fanzine, but magazine folded before release.
-Sessions at Fantasy Studios for an EP "Teenage Rebellion" took place in 1981, but went unreleased at the time.
+A live EP recorded at the Old Waldorf and Berkeley Square was planned for 1981 release as a flexi-disc in FLEX!! fanzine, but the magazine folded before release.
+Sessions at Fantasy Studios for an EP "Teenage Rebellion" took place in 1981, but they went unreleased at the time.
 Both the Fantasy sessions and the live recordings, along with the 2 singles were released in February 2022 on the album "Make Love Not War."